budhilaw/wp-loginshield/README.txt

 == Upgrade Notice ==

+= 1.0.4 =
+This update adds custom redirect options for both unauthorized access and after logout, along with various UI improvements and security enhancements.

 = 1.0.2 =
 This update improves the user interface, fixes pagination styling, and enhances overall plugin performance.